viamrobotics/docs/docs/components/camera/join-pointclouds.md

 Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
 Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 Select the `camera` type, then select the `join_pointclouds` model.
-Enter a name or use the automatically suggested name for your camera and click **Create**.
+Enter a name or use the suggested name for your camera and click **Create**.

 ![Configuration of a Join Point Clouds view in the Viam App config builder.](/components/camera/configure-join-pointclouds.png)